CodemanNeil/CarND-BehavioralCloning-P3/README.md

 ![png](images/model.png)

 I looked toward VGGNet for inspiration when deciding on my architecture.
+The first layer is a lambda layer that normalizes all pixel values to [-0.5, 0.5].
 There are 3 CONV blocks followed by 3 FC layers.
 Each CONV block is composed of 2 CONV layers with 3x3 filters, followed by 2x2 max pooling, and a dropout layer.
 The CONV block depths double from 32 to 64 to 128, forming a typical pyramid architeecture.
 The FC layers have 512 and 64 neurons respectively, each also followed by a dropout layer.
 For all the proceeding layers, I used the exponential linear unit activation, finding it worked better than RELUs.
 The final output layer is a single node with a linear activation.
 I had initially used a tanh activation on the output node, as the output is constrained between -1 and 1, but found far better results with a linear activation.

 ### Optimizer

 I used the ADAM optimizer and mean squared error loss function.
 I had to use multiple learning rates, but found that a learning rate of 0.0001 worked best in training.
+I tested using weight decay to reduce overfitting, but found the use of dropout layers sufficient.

 ### Training